 Disclaimer: If you walked through my front door and saw my dining room today, it probably wouldn’t look this pretty.
 I’m just being honest.
 Especially this time of year, when we are full on into the beginning of the school year, there could be any amount of paperwork, backpacks, folders, or supplies piled on the table taking up my prized empty surface on the kitchen table.

-However, I’m going to give you my favorite and best tips for how to keep a dining space looking pretty for the fall season!
+However, I’m going to give you my favorite and best tips and simple decor ideas to keep a dining space looking pretty for the fall season!
 After all, maybe it will encourage me to take my own advice, decorate a kitchen table for fall, and get the table cleared off each day myself!

 How to easily decorate a table?